BSU-Cybersecurity/BSU-Cybersecurity.github.io/_posts/2021-08-20-Virtual-City-Network-Design.md

 # Network Structure
 The easiest way to conceptualize the network of the virtual city is in 2 layers with the second inner layer containing 2 distinct types of networks.

+## Outer Layer
+This first outer layer consists of the _192.168.0.0/16_ subnet that runs across a physical switch and gets routing from a physical PFSense router.
+This purpose of this network is to act as the internet for the Virtual City as well as provide management access of the Proxmox nodes to Virtual City admins.
+All Proxmox nodes have access to this network via their physical NICs and can pass access to the virtual machines that they host with their built-in vmbr0 bridges.

+## Inner Layer
+The inner layer consists of a multitude of virtual _10.X.X.X/X_ subnets for the client, provider, and attacker networks.

+### Type 1 Nets (vnets)
+Both provider and attacker networks utilize type 1 networks.
+These are vnets built using Proxmox's SDN functionality (which you can read about [here](https://bsu-cybersecurity.github.io/posts/proxmox-networking-SDN/)).
+These are the most versatile type of networks we can create as they can network VMs between different physical Proxmox nodes.
+For instance, you could have VMs hosted on three different proxmox nodes all on the same LAN.
+In our diagram these Type 2 nets are the vmbr5 & vmbr6 bridges.

+> *note: Every network device in proxmox is named as a bridge (vmbr#).
+This can get confusing as not all of these "bridges" are the same type of device.
+Some are traditional network bridges (such as the built in vmbr0 bridges present on every proxmox node that give access to Layer 1) while others might be vnets.

+### Type 2 Nets (Open vSwitches)
+Due to our usage of Security Onion all clients must use Type 2 networks.
+These are built using Open vSwitches.
+The reason for this is that Security Onion sensor nodes must get network traffic from a tap port on the network's switch.
+Unfortunately, Type 1 netowrks do not support this functionality.
+Another quirk that needs to be considered is that these Type 2 networks cannot talk directly cross node like SDN vnets.
+If a VM in a Type 2 net needs to talk with a network in another proxmox node both networks will need access to Layer 1 and talk across it.